 Employees of Invalda INVL and companies where Invalda INVL owns more than 50% of shares may be offered to enter into stock option agreements on the basis of which, within 3 (three) years they are granted the stock options.
-Employees shall be entitled to acquire 0.29 EUR nominal value ordinary registered Invalda INVL shares at a price of EUR 1 (one) for each share acquired.
+Employees shall be entitled to acquire 0.29 EUR nominal value ordinary registered Invalda INVL shares.
 If shareholders adopts a decision on the payment of dividends, the reduction of authorized capital paying out free funds to shareholders or other measures involving pay-outs to shareholders, then the General Meeting of Shareholders must consider the matter of changing the number of Shares which Employees are allowed to acquire and/or the price of the Shares in such a way as to maintain balance between the economic logic of the contract on entering into an agreement to acquire Shares and the interests of the parties.